wisnunugroho21/lightweightvk/README.md

 LightweightVK [![Build Status](https://github.com/corporateshark/lightweightvk/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/corporateshark/lightweightvk/actions)
 ========================

-LightweightVK is a deeply refactored fork of [IGL](https://github.com/facebook/igl) which is designed to run on top of Vulkan 1.3.
+LightweightVK is a deeply refactored fork of [IGL](https://github.com/facebook/igl) which is designed to run on top of Vulkan 1.3 with optional mesh shaders and ray tracing support.

 The main goals of LightweightVK: